gklingler/confix/README.md

 # confix
 ... a tiny tool that simplifies backup, versioning and distributing your config/dot files on Linux.

-The idea is simple: confix moves files to a directory (the confix repository) and replace the original files with a symlinks to the files in the confix repo.
+The idea is simple: confix moves files to a directory (the confix repository) and replace the original files with symlinks to the files in the *confix repo*.

-Confix provides some convenient commands for operations on such a confix repo: adding/linking/merging/removing/listing files.
+Confix provides some convenient commands for operations on a *confix repo* such as adding/linking/merging/removing/listing files.

 Keeping the configuration files in a dedicated directory simplifies backup, versioning and distributing them: e.g. version/sync confix repo with git, or sync it to an other PC with any file sync tool.